- An online culture of millennials is looking to min-max their finances to achieve financial independence and retire early.

 The general rule is that you need 10 times your current income to retire.
 Calculating for average returns of 6 percent and inflation at 2.5 percent, the AARP estimates a retiree would need $1.18 million to draw $40,000 per year for 30 years.
 Depending on where you live, that figure may fall within the lower income bracket.
 (Check out the Pew Research Center’s income calculator to find out where your income falls for your area.)

-And even may not be enough.
+And even that may not be enough.
 Speaking with AARP, wealth advisor Dan Yu points out that spending rarely decreases after retirement.
 Vacations are taken more often, cost of living continues to climb, and inflation and interest rates can fluctuate.
 Adding to this financial uncertainty is the fact that people are living longer.
-On average, men reaching 65 today will live to be 84 years old, women 86, meaning investments much stretch further than in previous generations.
+On average, men reaching 65 today will live to be 84 years old, women 86, meaning investments will need to stretch further than in previous generations.

 The second criticism is that the FIRE movement is less about prudence and more about privilege.
 Opponents argue that FIRE successes aren’t the result lean living.
 Plenty of people live frugally out of necessity already.
 Rather, it is glorified virtual signaling offered by those who already enjoy the benefits of above-average incomes and access to capital.